Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 Quran 2:267

 Allah commands giving from good things acquired.
-The Quran establishes Zakat on possessed wealth.
-While nisab specifics come from Hadith, the Quranic principle of Zakat on acquired possessions provides the foundation for what is nisab as minimum threshold.
+The Quranic principle of Zakat on possessed wealth provides the foundation for nisab as the minimum threshold below which no obligation exists.

 Quran